django/code-of-conduct/updates.md

 ## Reviewing Changes

 The Working Group will review proposed changes as they are submitted.
-Any open issues will be discussed during the Working Group's regular meetings.
+Any open issues will be discussed during the Working Group's regular monthly meetings.
 The Working Group may also solicit feedback from the broader Django community on proposed changes, either through [public discussion threads](https://forum.djangoproject.com) or by other means like our [Discord](https://chat.djangoproject.com) or DSF Slack.